brandon9838/MIPS_project/README.md

 # MIPS_project
 ## Introduction
-This is the final project for the Digital Circuit Design course.
-The target is to implement a MIPS in verilog and synthesize the circuit.
-For detail information about the design, please refer to MIPS_intro.pdf and DSD_FinalDescription.pdf in /spec_and_materials.
+This was the final project for Digital Circuit Design.
+The target is to implement a MIPS processor.
+I rewrite the project to achive better performance and code readability.
+For details about the changes, please refer to MIPS_V2.pdf.
+DSD_FinalDescription.pdf defines the instructions supported as well as the evaluation metric.

 ## Design Details
-Please refer to MIPS project.pdf for design details.
 The MIPS and cache implementation can be found in baseline/src/CHIP.v.
 The testbench is baseline/src/Final_tb.v.

 ## Usage
-For rtl-level simulation, in baseline/src:
+For rtl-level simulation, in src/:
 ```
-ncverilog Final_tb.v CHIP.v slow_memory.v +define+hasHazard +access+r
+ncverilog Final_tb.v CHIP.v cache.v control.v mips.v slow_memory.v +define+hasHazard +access+r
 ```